Limits Involving the Definition of e, Power Expansions & Higher Derivatives of Inverse Functions

 \[\boxed{L = e^0 = 1}\]

-We can verify this makes intuitive sense: the base \(1 - 3/n^2\) approaches 1 faster than the exponent \(n\) grows, so the limit collapses to 1.
+One may verify that this is consistent with intuition: the base \(1 - 3/n^2\) approaches 1 faster than the exponent \(n\) grows, so the limit reduces to 1.

 Alternative approach: Force it into the \(e\)-definition directly.
 Rewrite as: